cirello-io/runner/README.md

 If a formation is given, it does not start any instance of the specified process type.

+## Environment variables available to processes

+Each process will have 3 environment variables available.

+`PS` is the name which the runner has christened the process.

+`PORT` is the IP port which the runner has indicated to that instance of a service to bind itself to.

+`DISCOVERY` is the HTTP service that returns a JSON describing each process type port.
+This assumes the process has honored the `PORT` variable and bound itself to the configured one.

 ## Installation
 `go get [-f -u] [-tags poll] cirello.io/runner`